 Uncertainty in Medicine: Critical Thinking and Decision-Making The goal for this course is to recognize that while much of medical education is traditionally centered on accrual of information for rapid recall, the health care profession is riddled with uncertainty and incomplete information.
 Health care providers are faced with multidimensional and multidisciplinary problems whose solutions require a combination of rigor, creativity, and collaboration.
-While our current approach to medical education is only reinforced by emphasis on short-answer standardized tests as metrics of aptitude, this course aims to combat that emphasis and prepare students for the complexities of the medical field by focusing on critical thinking and problem-solving skills in a case-based collaborative environment.
+While our current approach to medical education is only reinforced by emphasis on short-answer standardized tests as metrics of aptitude, this course aims to combat that emphasis and prepare students for the complexities of the medical field by focusing on critical thinking and problem-solving skills in a casebased collaborative environment.
 We use case-based exercises to analyze topics that have contemporary relevance to medicine, e.g., development of screening programs for cancer or reporting and reduction of medical error.
 These exercises utilize a collaborative approach aimed at developing several distinct skills: defining the scope of a complex problem, reducing a problem into definable parts, examining each part from multiple angles, prioritizing the parts and their potential solutions, and committing to an actionable solution while acknowledging unaddressed complexities and unknowns.
 Open to all medical students.
 Enrollment limited to twenty.
 The class meets weekly at noon from mid-June to early August.
 Director: G. Lister

 The Yale Journal of Biology and Medicine (YJBM) The course provides an educational opportunity for students in medicine, public health, nursing, and the biological sciences to gain experience in all aspects of academic publishing.
-The Journal publishes open-access issues four times a year through PubMed Central and receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
+The Journal is peer-reviewed and publishes open-access issues four times a year through PubMed Central.
+It receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
 Students review and select articles for publication and have the opportunity to review books, create podcast episodes, and write articles showcasing research and clinical experiences from Yale and abroad.
-Editorial leadership is elected each year from the student board.
-Student editors are chosen each year from the School of Medicine and the Combined Program in the Biological and Biomedical Sciences.
-The editorial staff meets monthly.
-See http://medicine.yale.edu/yjbm.
+The editorial board meets monthly, and editorial leadership is elected each year from the student board.
+The YJBM has an impact factor of 3.549 (2019).
+See https://medicine.yale.edu/yjbm.
 Faculty adviser: J.R.
 Bender